-A word clock signal, typically 48 or 96 kHz, is often used as a timing reference in audio-only facilities.
-Various word clock rates are compatible with the Model 5401's sync input.
+A word clock signal is often used as a timing reference in audio-only facilities.
+Several word clock rates, including 48 and 96 kHz, are compatible with the Model 5401’s sync input.
 Video reference ("sync") signals are found in most broadcast and post-production facilities.
 The Model 5401 supports the most-common video format/rate combinations including "black burst," bi- and tri-level HD, and several that are specifically intended for 4K applications.
 Industrial and commercial facilities often utilize a GPS-disciplined source of 10 MHz as a timing reference.
-This sine-wave signal is directly compatible with the unit's sync input.
+This sine-wave signal is directly compatible with the unit’s sync input.

-The word clock sync output rate can be selected to be 44.1, 48, 88.2, or 96 kHz.
-The underlying timing source for the sync output is derived from the Model 5401's main timing source which, as previously reviewed, can be either an internal oscillator or an external source.
-The main timing source is divided and processed by the Model 5401's logic circuitry to create the highly stable word clock sync signal.
-This ensures that the word clock sync output is synchronized with the unit's PTP server functionality.
+The word clock output rate can be selected to be 44.1, 48, 88.2, or 96 kHz.
+The underlying timing source for the word clock output is derived from the Model 5401's main timing source.
+As previously reviewed, the internal oscillator, if desired, can be "locked" to an external source.
+The main timing source is divided and processed by the Model 5401's logic circuitry to create the highly stable word clock output.
+This ensures that the word clock output is synchronized with the unit’s PTP server functionality.

 Audio Reference Signals